Learn how to authenticate your access to the Katalon API.

 - Encode Credentials: Combine your username and password in the format

-and encode this string using Base64. - Set Authorization Header: Include the encoded string in the
+username:passwordand encode this string using Base64. - Set Authorization Header: Include the encoded string in the

-header with the prefixBasic
+Authorizationheader with the prefixBasic.

 Example Request

-If your username is admin
+If your username is admin and your password is admin, the encoded string is YWRtaW46YWRtaW4=.

 cURL:

-curl --location 'https://api.katalon.com/v1/auth/login' \
+curl --location 'https://api.katalon.com' \

 Katalon API Key